Onteon/katacoda-scenarios/02-app-start-wc-cli/02_deploy_wc.md

   ![Service started](assets/wc-dropdown-select.png)

-4. Wait a couple of seconds, you should see a notification that jlupin finished the command.
+4. Wait a couple of seconds, you should see a notification that Onteon finished the command.
 You can test the currency conversion again and see the difference: [exchange application](https://[[HOST_SUBDOMAIN]]-8000-[[KATACODA_HOST]].environments.katacoda.com/exchange/).

   ![Service started](assets/wc-notification.png)